-The overall impact of the transactions and trading activity over the year has resulted in the reduction in the debt owed by the Group, with the ratio of equity to total assets further improving from 42.0% % to 43.7%.
+Trading activity over the year has resulted in the reduction in the debt owed by the Group, with the ratio of equity to total assets further improving from 43.5% % to 46.0%.

 In the year ended 30 June 2021 Speirs Foods (2018) LP entered into a five-year term loan facility for up to \$1 million with a New Zealand registered bank at an interest rate of 2.30%.
 This facility is used to fund capital expenditure including plant for increased automation of the prepack product line.